-Click READ MORE to find a link to Sometimes The Lights.
+Click READ MORE to find a link to Four Short Plays.
 Ego Actus will present SURVIVAL IS INSUFFICIENT, a series of 10 play readings on Zoom, Tuesday evenings at 7:30 in October, November and December 2020.
 There will be no reading on November 3 due to the election.

 Oct 6 Saving Stan by Gary Morgenstein, directed by Joan Kane